Henry Townsend (Norwich)

 Henry Townsend (abt 1610/15–1695) was an early settler of the American Colonies.

 Early life

 Henry Townsend (1610/15-1695) was born to unknown parents.
+The location has yet to be identified.
 YDNA testing at the FamilyTree DNA Townsend Project on male descendants of both the Oyster Bay Townsends and Thomas Townsend (1694/5-1677) of Lynn, MA has conclusively proven there is no relationship between the two families.
 This long held and incorrect assumption that Thomas, barely 13 years older than the oldest brother John, was based on no evidence.
 John Townsend (abt 1608–1668) was the older brother of Henry and one of the original settlers of Flushing.
 Henry's younger brother was Richard Townsend (abt 1620–1670).

 Career

 Townsend settled in Flushing, where his brother John Townsend was granted a patent by Gov. Willem Kieft in 1645.
 Due to political difficulties with the Dutch governor, Peter Stuyvesant, the Townsend brothers moved to Warwick, Rhode Island.

 In 1656, Townsend and his brothers, John and Richard, again attempted to settle in Long Island, this time obtaining the patent of Rustdorp (now Jamaica).
 The following year in 1657, he was arrested, imprisoned and fined.
 Records from 15 September 1657 show Henry Townsend was asked to pay £8 Flanders or depart the Dutch province within six weeks, "upon the penalty of corporeal punishment."
 His penalty was handed out due to his practice of allowing meetings of Quakers in his house, which Stuyvesant had outlawed by banning the practice of all religious activity outside of the Dutch Reformed Church.

 Later a petition, known as the Flushing Remonstrance was signed by Henry, his brother John and many others on 27 December 1657.
 Stuyvesant rejected the petition.
 Henry Townsend was arrested, imprisoned and fined £8 Flanders for harboring Quakers in his house.

 In the following year, 1658, Townsend moved with his brothers to Oyster Bay, which was out of the jurisdiction of the Dutch.
 Here he spent the remainder of his life.